The MICCAI Society: MICCAI Student Board

-Women in MICCAI Committee
+Women in MICCAI

-The Women in MICCAI Committee began as a series of networking sessions for female researchers within the medical image analysis research community during the 2015 MICCAI conference and the 2016 IEEE International Symposium on Biomedical Imaging.
+Women in MICCAI began as a series of networking sessions for female researchers within the medical image analysis research community during the 2015 MICCAI conference and the 2016 IEEE International Symposium on Biomedical Imaging.
 In October 2016, the MICCAI board of directors approved a measure to create the "Women in MICCAI Committee" with the goal of strengthening the representation of female scientists in this research area.

-Since its inception, the Women in MICCAI Committee has continued to organize networking sessions in conjunction with MICCAI events.
+Since its inception, Women in MICCAI has continued to organize networking sessions in conjunction with MICCAI events.
 It also developed and maintains several online platforms for discussion on social media.
 The committee is the primary interface between the MICCAI board of directors and the community of women researchers in MICCAI.

+RISE-MICCAI

+RISE is the acronym for Reinforcing Inclusiveness & diverSity and Empowering MICCAI in Low-to-Middle Income Countries.
+RISE-MICCAI was formed to help researchers in underrepresented groups who work on the field of medical image computing and computer assisted interventions.
+Its goal is to strengthen the presence of minority researchers from low- to middle-income countries and build collaborative bridges across countries.

 Annual MICCAI conference

 Conference format

-MICCAI conferences are typically scheduled for five days, of which the first and last days set aside for satellite events consisting of tutorials, workshops, and challenges.
+MICCAI conferences are typically scheduled for five days, of which the first and last days are set aside for satellite events consisting of tutorials, workshops, and challenges.
 Those include the Brain lesion workshop (BrainLes), the Workshop on Interpretability of Machine Intelligence in Medical Image Computing (iMIMIC), the Workshop on Domain Adaptation and Representation Transfer (DART), the International Workshop on Multimodal Brain Image Analysis (MBIA), and others.
 The main conference includes invited presentations, panel discussions, and podium and poster presentations of original research papers which are published by Springer Nature as conference proceedings.